-- 1 1/2 cups almond flour
+- 1 ½ cups blanched finely ground almond flour

-- 2 Tbsp honey
+- 2 Tablespoon honey

 - 8 ounces brie-triple cream

-In a few minutes you'll begin to hear popping sounds, which are the cranberries breaking open and releasing their juices.
+- In a few minutes you'll begin to hear popping sounds, which are the cranberries breaking open and releasing their juices.
 Keep over heat for about 15 minutes, stirring occasionally.
 Use the back of a fork or a potato masher to gently mash some of the cranberries.

-After 15 to 20 minutes remove pot from heat.
+- After 15 to 20 minutes remove pot from heat.
 Allow the cranberry sauce to cool before discarding the rosemary sprig.
 Cover the sauce and place in the refrigerator for at least four hours, although overnight is best.
 This will allow the sauce to thicken before topping the tartlets.

-Preheat oven to 350F.
+- Preheat oven to 350F.
 In a small bowl mix together all the crust ingredients.
-Scoop about 1/2 tablespoon of dough into each mini muffin tin.
+Scoop about ½ tablespoon of dough into each mini muffin tin.
 Use a mini tart shaper or your fingers to press the dough evenly into the bottom and sides of each tin.

-Use a fork to prick holes into the sides and bottom of the dough.
+- Use a fork to prick holes into the sides and bottom of the dough.
 Bake for about 5 minutes or until the dough just starts to turn golden brown.

-Remove from oven and scoop about a teaspoon of brie (don't use the rind) into each tart shell.
+- Remove from oven and scoop about a teaspoon of brie (don't use the rind) into each tart shell.
 Place back into the oven for another 5 minutes or until the cheese has melted.

-Allow to cool for 5 to 10 minutes before using the handle of a small spoon to very gently loosen the edges of the tartlets and lift out of the mini muffin tin.
+- Allow to cool for 5 to 10 minutes before using the handle of a small spoon to very gently loosen the edges of the tartlets and lift out of the mini muffin tin.

-Top with cranberry sauce and garnish with lemon zest.
+- Top with cranberry sauce and garnish with lemon zest.
 Best served soon after topping with cranberry sauce.

-Purchase Brie-Triple Cream for this recipe and use only the soft cheese inside the rinds to fill your tartlet shells.
+- Purchase Brie-Triple Cream for this recipe and use only the soft cheese inside the rinds to fill your tartlet shells.